 How do we remain set apart?
 The patterns of this world want to conform us to its way of living.
 It wants to convince us we don’t need God.
 The world wants to steal your holiness.

 Religion also wants to conform us to its way of living.
-It also wants to convince us we need to act a certain way, but religion says that God only accepts certain behavior.
-It tells us that to not conform to its specific behavior is sin.
+By trying to convince us we need to act a certain way, religion also tells us we don’t need God.
+It tells us that if we conform to its ways of behavior, God is pleased, and to not conform to its specific behavior is sin.

 Conformity steals our connection with God.
 By creating rules we think we know what to do, so we don’t go to God to get His mind.
 However, anything that doesn’t proceed from faith is sin (Romans 14:23).